- Lower starting price for 2022

 - Huge ledge where cargo floor and folded backseat meet

 - Standard EPA-estimated 149-mile driving range

-- Plus version with up to 226-mile range
+- Leaf Plus version has up to 226 miles of range

 - Apple CarPlay, Android Auto standard